 The North Shore Home Project Manager will be responsible for determining which Fall Protection System will be used following the companies strict Fall Protection Hierarchy.

 North Shore Home Services Fall Protection Hierarchy:

-North Shore Home Services Project Manager is also responsible for the implementation of Safety and Protective equipment on all employees and Machinery used on any and all job sites.
+The North Shore Home Services Project Manager is also responsible for the implementation of Safety and Protective equipment on all employees and machinery used on any and all job sites.

-North Shore Home Services Project Manager will also be responsible for following standard emergency response plans in coordination with each individual companies Site Safety Officer.
+The North Shore Home Services Project Manager will also be responsible for following standard emergency response plans in coordination with each individual company’s Site Safety Officer.

-Prior to commencing work at any work site, North Shore Home Services Project Manager is required to do a thorough Hazard and Health and Safety Checklist Provided by North Shore Home Services Management Team.
+Prior to commencing work at any work site, the North Shore Home Services Project Manager is required to do a thorough Hazard and Health and Safety Checklist provided by North Shore Home Services Management Team.

 Identify ALL POTENTIAL and ANTICIPATED hazards during the course of the project.

 Describe the method of access to the work area.